 - You know how gas pumps now have a placard saying "Do not top off your gas tank?"
 That's because practice of topping off the tank actually damages your car's EVAP system by saturating the charcoal canister with fumes.
 A saturated canister can't absorb any more vapor and can't purge properly.
 As a result, you may have an illuminated "check engine" lamp and might notice problems refueling, with the pump shutting off before the tank is completely full.
 Fuel odor might be a problem as well.

-This can be a tricky problem to troubleshoot and remedy.
+- A failed charcoal canister may register a few EVAP-related trouble codes.
+Here are some common codes that may indicate the charcoal canister needs to be replaced.
+Charcoal canisters can vary in price from around $100 to $500 or more, depending on make and model.
+The good news is that they're usually fairly accessible under the hood or beneath the vehicle, near the gas tank, should they fail and need to be replaced.
+However, the EVAP system can be a tricky problem to troubleshoot and remedy.
 Each vehicle has its own system, so always check your repair manual and follow the procedure outlined there.
-After installation, the system will do self-diagnostics, but if the new canister's purge valve isn't working properly, that could point to a vacuum leak or other problem in the EVAP and emissions system.
+After installation, the system will do self-diagnostics, but if the new canister's purge valve isn't working properly, that could point to a vacuum leak or other problem in the evaporative emissions system.

 Do you have any tips and tricks to add?
 Let's discuss below!